nazar-pc/CleverStyle-Widgets/api.md

 Tooltip is applied to element by placing `csw-tooltip` element inside (see examples), it will be removed from DOM after initialization.

+Attributes (also available as properties, so use whatever is more convenient):
+* selectable - boolean, allow contents selection

 Examples:
 ```html
 <csw-button tooltip="Tooltip contents"><button>Button</button></csw-button>